section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 status: publish
 published: true
 url: /engineering-education/how-to-build-a-music-player-using-django/
-title: How to Build a Music Player Using Django
+title: How to Build a Music Player using Django
-description: This tutorial gives readers a detailed guide on how to build a music player using django.
+description: This tutorial gives readers a detailed guide on how to build a music player using Django.
 author: onojakpor-ochuko
-date: 2021-02-15T00:00:00-15:00
+date: 2021-02-15T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images: